Jordan Chariton: Second Amendment rally livestream

-As reported by Forbes and the New York Post, Youtube removed a Status Coup livestream of a peaceful Second Amendment rally in January 2021 after the online platform alleged the footage was a violation of its firearms policy.
-The footage was restored by Youtube after Chariton protested the move on Twitter.
+YouTube removed a Status Coup livestream of a peaceful Second Amendment rally in January 2021 after the online platform alleged the footage was a violation of its firearms policy.
+The footage was restored by YouTube after Chariton protested the move on Twitter.

 Storming of the United States Capitol

 On January 6, 2021, the United States Capitol was stormed by supporters of then President Trump.
-Jon Farina, shooting live footage for Status Coup, captured the historic footage from inside the U.S. Capitol showing Capitol Police officer Daniel Hodges' full body and head being rammed into a door by supporters of President Donald Trump.
+Jon Farina, shooting live footage for Status Coup, captured the historic footage from inside the U.S. Capitol showing Metropolitan Police officer Daniel Hodges' full body and head being rammed into a door by supporters of President Donald Trump.
 The Status Coup footage was licensed and reused by multiple media organizations including CNN, NBC News, ABC News, CBS News, BBC News, Showtime, PBS, ITV, ITN, LeMonde, ProPublica, MSNBC, The Washington Post, The Guardian, The Associated Press and The New York Times.

-Similar to what happened with the Status Coup's livestream of the Second Amendment rally, Youtube later took down Status Coup's own footage of the Storming of the Capitol, stating that it was "advancing claims of election fraud" while the same footage licensed to the other media organizations was still up on the platform.
+Similar to what happened with the Status Coup's livestream of the Second Amendment rally, YouTube later took down Status Coup's own footage of the Storming of the Capitol, stating that it was "advancing claims of election fraud" while the same footage licensed to the other media organizations was still up on the platform.
 Chariton said the situation made him angry and perplexed that YouTube could not distinguish between footage documenting a historical event and people purposefully spreading misinformation regarding the 2020 US election.
-He described Youtube's move as "alarming and dangerous" and hoped that other media organizations would speak out against "the onslaught of censorship against leftist channels."
-Chariton said that it was part of a wider trend to remove "independent and progressive channels" which advertisers found unfavourable, done by Youtube under the pretext of "removing extremist right-wing content".
+He described YouTube's move as "alarming and dangerous" and hoped that other media organizations would speak out against "the onslaught of censorship against leftist channels."
+Chariton said that it was part of a wider trend to remove "independent and progressive channels" which advertisers found unfavourable, done by YouTube under the pretext of "removing extremist right-wing content".
 He stated "it is corporate censorship by YouTube" aimed at appeasing "corporate advertisers".

 Chariton has shifted his previous stance supporting the removal of outlets for disseminating conspiracy theories to one having the "right" to say controversial views or information "dressed up as journalism" as long as calls for violence are not made.
 He opposes Big Tech platforms "making decisions to avoid regulation determining through their algorithm what is and isn't trustworthy news".